LilToeBad/CSc345GroupPA/README.md

 that have the test cases (i.e BruteForceTest.java) is in the same package that has the directory of the PatternSearch.java.
 If you're not working in a package that has the directory of the PatterSearch.java file (default package), you do not need to make the test cases local to a specific package (leave it default).

+## Extra Files and Misc.
+Other files that can be found in this folder is the seperate classes of each algorithm we implemented, used for resources as our own, and can be implemented and used locally.
+These can be found as the .java file, for example, KMP.java.
+The .txt files is all the working research each group member did on the project, for example Caleb.txt is all the provided research for the RabinKarpMethod.
+The .pdf file is the recorded work that each group member did on the project, this file can be found as the RecordedWork.pdf.
+Lastly, the presentation for the research and the implemented work for the pattern searching algorithms